 - UCD Global Information on Exchanges

 - Email Joanna Kozielec, Programme Manager for Outbound Erasmus and Exchange: outgoing.socialsciences @ ucd.ie

-Destinations listed are for guidance and are subject to change.
-If a University is of particular interest and is not listed (or is not listed for the duration you would like), please contact Joanna Kozielec, Erasmus Exchange Programme Manager (email@example.com) to explore this further.
+Please note: Destinations listed are for guidance and are subject to change, based on a number of factors, including availability of places and agreements with host universities..
+If a University is of particular interest and is not listed (or is not listed for the duration you would like), please contact Joanna Kozielec, Erasmus Exchange Programme Manager (firstname.lastname@example.org) to explore this further.

 - Contact for more information: The Programme Director of Computational Social Science will advise on academic requirements when you are abroad.